kubeshop/testkube/docs/executor-custom.md

 CMD [ "/bin/runner" ]
 ```

-Now let's build and push our docker container (change user/repo to your Docker Hub username):
+3. Build and push the docker container (change user/repo to your Docker Hub username):

 ```sh
 docker build --platform=linux/amd64 -t USER/testkube-executor-example-nodejs:latest -f Dockerfile .
 docker push USER/testkube-executor-example-nodejs:latest
 ```

-After we have our image in place where Kubnernetes can load it we need to define our executor:
+4. After the image is in place for Kubnernetes to load it, define the executor:

 ```yaml
 apiVersion: executor.testkube.io/v1